mythril-forge/homebrew-spells/spells/level-5/bigbys-hand.md

 You use the hand's Strength Score to resolve the grapple.
 If the target is *medium* or smaller, you have advantage on the check.
 While the hand is grappling the target, you can use a bonus action to have the hand crush it.
-When you do so, the target takes bludgeoning damage equal to `2d6` + your spellcasting ability modifier.
+When you do so, the target takes bludgeoning damage equal to `2d6` + your Spellcasting Ability Modifier.

 ### Interposing Hand
 The hand interposes itself between you and a creature you choose until you give the hand a different command.